Pension FAQS

 We will act as your scheme's Pensioneer Trustee and ensure your scheme is administered in line with Revenue rules.
 Our Client Services Team will prepare annual accounts for your scheme and will work closely with you and/or your advisor to help you with any queries you have.

-Contact us on (01) 661 1022 or your account manager to discuss.
+Contact us on (01) 661 1022 or your Business Development Manager to discuss.

 Contact us through service@itcgroup.ie or call 01 661 1022 for further information on our services and products.